-USDA Rural Development is incorporating key Biden-Harris Administration priorities into program scoring and associated funding announcements beginning with the fiscal year (FY) 2023 funding announcements.
+Rural Development is in the process of reviewing its key priorities and will post updates in the new calendar year.
 Many USDA Rural Development grant and technical assistance programs have the potential to support rural communities’ economic development effort and maintain and improve a healthy rural population by leveraging funding assistance to key Administration priorities.

 These priorities build upon RD’s continuing commitment to serving traditionally underserved and economically challenged rural areas, such as Persistent Poverty Counties.
 Many RD programs will have a funding set-aside for areas of persistent poverty.
 These programs will be identified on the Priority Points Program Chart.